 - Things to do on the Isle of Mull

-The Isle of Skye is probably Scotland's most popular island and for good reason, it's a stunningly beautiful island with a long and fascinating history.
+The Isle of Skye is probably Scotland's most popularisland and for good reason, it's a stunningly beautiful island with a long and fascinating history.
 The largest island in the Inner Hebrides, off the west coast of Scotland, has a romantic and mystical reputation too with fairies and giants believed to be roaming the hills and glens.
 The famous Skye Boat Song, which tells the story of Bonnie Prince Charlie's escape to Skye after the Battle of Culloden, help to invoke a longing in travelers from every corner of the world.
 It's an island at the very top of many Scottish bucket lists but what exactly do you do when you get there?
-Read on to discover my top things to do in Skye.
+Read on to discover my top things to do in Skye and find out why this stunningly beautiful island is so magical and why you should visit.

 The Cuillin Mountain Range